runtimeverification/k/k-distribution/tutorial/1_k/3_lambda++/lesson_2/README.md

 values at this moment are the closures, and they are purely semantic entities, which cannot be used explicitly in programs.
-That's why we modified the original syntax of the language to include no `Val` syntactic category anymore, and that's why we need to add closures as values now; we do it same like before, adding a `Val` syntactic category which is subsorted to `KResult`.
+That's why we modified the original syntax of the language to include no `Val` syntactic category anymore, and that's why we need to add closures as values now; same like before, we add a `Val` syntactic category which is subsorted to `KResult`.
 In general, whenever you have any strictness attributes, your should also define some K results.

 Invoking a closure is a bit more involved than the substitution-based
-beta-reduction: we need to switch to closure's environment, then create a new, or fresh, binding for closure's parameter to the value passed to the closure, then evaluate the closure's body, and then switch back to caller's environment, which needs to be stored somewhere in the meanwhile.
+beta-reduction: we need to switch to the closure's environment, then create a new, or fresh, binding for the closure's parameter to the value passed to the closure, then evaluate the closure's body, and then switch back to the caller's environment, which needs to be stored somewhere in the meanwhile.
 We can do all these with one rule:

     rule <k> closure(Rho,X,E) V:Val => E ~> Rho' ...</k>